Gudu-Diana/alx-low_level_programming/0x00-hello_world/README.md

-A C program that prints a sentence exactly
+A C program that prints the size of various types on the computer it is compiled and run on.